Adk2001tech/Brain-Tumor-Diagnosis-and-Detection/README.md

 Optical imaging and artificial intelligence are making brain tumor diagnosis quicker and more accurate.

-This Project aim for providing the **Baseline TUMOR detection and classification model using MASK-RCNN(detection) and other DEEP LEAARNING TECHNIQUES**.
+This Project aim for providing the **Baseline TUMOR detection and classification model using MASK-RCNN(detection) and DEEP LEAARNING CLASSIFICATION TECHNIQUES**.
 Vist <a href="https://youtu.be/UZZ08_fC7UU">here</a> for more motivation.

 <p align="center">
   <img src="Images/out1.png" width="300" title="hover text">